dwave-examples/flow-shop-scheduling/README.md

 # Flow Shop Scheduling

-[Job shop scheduling](https://en.wikipedia.org/wiki/Job-shop_scheduling) (JSS) is an optimization problem with the goal of scheduling, on a number of machines, jobs with diverse orderings of processing on the machines.
-The objective is to minimize the schedule length, also called "makespan," or completion time of the last task of all jobs.
+[Job shop scheduling](https://en.wikipedia.org/wiki/Job-shop_scheduling) (JSS) is an optimization problem with the goal of scheduling jobs on a variety of machines, where jobs are processed on machines in different orders.
+The objective is to minimize the time it takes to complete all jobs, also known as the "makespan".
-[Flow shop scheduling](https://en.wikipedia.org/wiki/Flow-shop_scheduling) (FSS) is a constrained case of JSS where every job uses every machine in the same order.
-The machines in FSS problems can often be seen as sequential operations to be executed on each job, as is the case in this particular demo.
+[Flow shop scheduling](https://en.wikipedia.org/wiki/Flow-shop_scheduling) (FSS) is a constrained case of JSS where each job uses each machine in the same order.
+The machines in FSS problems can often be seen as sequential operations to be executed on each job, as is the case in this example.

 ![Demo Screenshot](_static/screenshot.png)